 Pricing strategies are the methods by which businesses set the pricing of their products or services.
-A pricing strategy is determined by a range of factors.
-These can include cost of production, consumer demand, consumer income levels, market conditions, and competitor pricing, among others.
+A pricing strategy is determined by a range of factors, including the cost of production, consumer demand, consumer income levels, market conditions, and competitor pricing, among others.

 Your pricing strategy will largely determine how much revenue you make, making it one of the key decisions in the management of your business.
 Ultimately, the best price for your product strikes a balance between maximizing profits and being affordable.
 There is a pricing model and strategy for every conceivable business case, with a host of variables having an influence on your final price.
 These include internal business elements too, as marketing goals and brand positioning will contribute to your strategy.

 Despite this, pricing strategies don't always follow the logic of profit maximization.
 Sometimes businesses price their goods low to maintain their market share.
 Sometimes, a product priced below a competing product will suffer from a perception of being lower quality, or lower value, while more expensive products create the illusion of greater value.
 A customer without any knowledge of your product might unfairly judge it as inferior to the more expensive one when in reality the two might be very similar.
 Price can create this illusion.